jhcook/agentic-rag/docs/google_integration.md

 ## How it Works

--   **Search**: Instead of searching a local FAISS index, the system searches your Google Drive files using the Drive API.
+-   **Search**: Instead of searching the local pgvector index, the system searches your Google Drive files using the Drive API.
 -   **Grounded Answer**:
     1. Retrieves the full text of relevant documents from Drive.
     2. Passes the *entire* content to Gemini 1.5 Pro.